 Hazard Mitigation Strategy Mitigation Action Status Priority Ranking Time- frame Jurisdictions Responsibility County Comments on Planning Mechanisms for Implementation Possible Funding 13 Severe Summer Storms Mitigation Preparedness & Response Support Provide/participate in the National Weather Service's SKYWARN "Storm Spotter" training in various parts of the County for first responders and community residents.
 Ongoing High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna Emergency Management in collaboration with local cities and NWS This is a standing part of the Steele County Emergency Management Program.
 Steele County has trained National Weather Service SKYWARN Instructors who provide annual training sessions for community volunteers, law enforcement, and fire departments.
 We will continue to encourage more volunteers to become active in the severe storm spotters network (SKYWARN, CERT, Ham Radio, etc.).
-County Budget and NWS funding to deliver program 14 Severe Summer Storms Mitigation Preparedness & Response Support Continue to strengthen the Steele County SKYWARN program by creating maps and GPS tools that can be used by our network of storm spotters across the county, and work to coordinate safe participation by all storm spotters.
+Steele County Budget, General funds, and staff time and NWS funding to deliver SKYWARN program training 14 Severe Summer Storms Mitigation Preparedness & Response Support Continue to strengthen the Steele County SKYWARN program by creating maps and GPS tools that can be used by our network of storm spotters across the county, and work to coordinate safe participation by all storm spotters.
 Ongoing High 2023- 2028 Steele County SC Emergency Management Steele County used grant funds to purchase 5 wind speed gauges used by SKYWARN.
 The SKYWARN/RADIO base has GR level 3 radar software with a goal of purchasing level.
 The County has also provided Instant Alert for 2 years, internet access in the base, and the GIS person works closely with the group for maps/map tools.
 Computers, furniture and printing needs have been donated by various local businesses.
 The SKYWARN program has a response plan that assigns spotters to predetermined locations within the county that have been identified as safe spotting locations with good vantage points.
 What remains to be done is coordinate all spotters within the county.
 This includes Steele County SKYWARN, Law Enforcement Spotters, and Fire Department spotters.
-County Budget 15 Severe Summer Storms Structure and Infrastructure Projects Identify areas where vulnerable populations are susceptible to tornadoes or extreme wind events (i.e. schools, campgrounds, or RV/ mobile home parks) and evaluate for construction or retrofit of safe rooms or storm shelters.
+Steele County EM Budget, General Funds, and Staff time./ City Budgets, General funds, and Staff time Possible FEMA HMA HMGP 5% Initiative Funding for initiative projects 15 Severe Summer Storms Structure and Infrastructure Projects Identify areas where vulnerable populations are susceptible to tornadoes or extreme wind events (i.e. schools, campgrounds, or RV/ mobile home parks) and evaluate for construction or retrofit of safe rooms or storm shelters.
 Ongoing High 2023- 2028 Steele County, Blooming Prairie, Ellendale, Medford, Owatonna and School Districts Emergency Management, HC Public Health, in coordination with townships and local cities Considerations for Steele County fairgrounds, Havana, Medford, Summit, Somerset, and Owatonna Township Tornadoes are one of the top ranked natural hazard that pose risk to Steele County.
 Steele County Emergency Management and City Emergency Managers will work to identify where safe room construction or retrofit is needed and may be feasible and work to explore advancing a safe room project.
-County/City budgets
+Steele County EM Budget, General Funds, and Staff time./ City Budgets, General funds, and Staff time Possible FEMA HMA HMGP Or BRIC Funding for projects